-When opportunity came in, she shifted to advertising work and handled the magazine group, an online portal, a morning TV show and culinary TV shows in her most productive years managing and handling major accounts for these media outfits.
+When the opportunity came in, she shifted to advertising work and handled the magazine group, an online portal, a morning TV show, and culinary TV shows in her most productive years managing and handling major accounts for these media outfits.

 She served as Marketing Director/Writer for Experience Travel and Living magazine from 2017-2019.

-She has been part of the successful staging of ManilART, the national art fair from 2019 – 2021.
+She has been part of the successful staging of ManilART, the national art fair from 2019 to 2021.

 Not to rest on her laurels, she has started teaching Journalism courses this year at the Polytechnic University of the Philippines under the Department of Journalism, College of Communication.
-She’s furthering her education by taking up at present Masteral Program (Master in Communication) at the Open University System of PUP.
+She’s furthering her education by taking up at present MA studies (Master In Communication) at the Open University System of PUP.

 The author was featured along with other journalists in the last IWD issue of Telum Media.
 Courtesy of Telum Media